 Mortgage Protection Insurance is optional insurance that can help you stay on track financially if the unexpected happens, by protecting the balance remaining on your mortgage.

-There are three coverage options to choose from:
+There are four coverage options to choose from:

-Title insurance is used to protect against title defects, problems or losses related to the property's title or ownership (like unknown title defects, existing liens against the property's title, and title fraud).
+Title Insurance Title insurance is used to protect against title defects, problems or losses related to the property's title or ownership (like unknown title defects, existing liens against the property's title, and title fraud).
+There are two types of title insurance: a lender/loan policy and an owner policy.

 What are mortgage borrowing costs?

-When trying to figure out the total cost associated with borrowing for a mortgage, you will need to know the annual percentage rate (APR).
+Mortgage borrowing costs refer to the total costs associated with getting a mortgage.
+To determine your borrowing costs, you will need to know the annual percentage rate (APR).

-The APR is the cost of borrowing charged on your mortgage loan each year expressed as an interest rate.
+The APR is the cost of borrowing charged on your mortgage loan each year expressed as an annual rate.
 The APR includes more than just interest.
-It is a combination of your interest rate, certain fees and extra charges that you must pay in connection with the mortgage loan.
+It is a combination of your interest rate, certain fees and extra charges that you must pay in connection with the mortgage loan expressed as a percentage.

 • Administrative fees